ImperialCollegeLondon/introductory_grad_school_git_course/index.md

 Beyond working on your own code, understanding Git allows usage of online code repositories such as GitHub.
 Using an online repository to publish your code is a great way to disseminate your research and a necessary step to collaborate with others.
-This course will demonstrate how to publish code to GitHub and introduce some of its basics features and functionality, while the [Intermediate course][intermediate-course] introduces more features that make it a productive collaborative environment.
+This course will demonstrate how to publish code to GitHub and introduce some of its basic features and functionality, while the [Intermediate course][intermediate-course] introduces more features that make it a productive collaborative environment.